-i.
+h.
 Standards, Standard 5.b.(3):

-Landscaped parking islands shall be provided as a break in parking areas for every 20 cars, dimensioned at a minimum of 10 feet in width and minimum 20 feet in length, planted with a 21⁄2-inch caliper shade tree, and shall provide ground cover or shrubs within the island (page 164).
+Landscaped parking islands shall be provided as a break in parking areas for every 20 cars, dimensioned at a minimum of 10 feet in width and minimum 20 feet in length, planted with a $2\frac{1}{2}$ -inch caliper shade tree, and shall provide ground cover or shrubs within the island (page 164).

 The submitted plan shows that the dimensions of the landscaped parking islands are 10 feet in width and 19 feet in length, instead of 20 feet.
 Since the required landscape planting is feasible within the dimensioned area, which is one foot short in length, the intent of this standard is met.
-Therefore, the Planning Board approves this request because it will not impair implementation of the TDDP.
+Therefore, staff recommend approval of this request because it will not impair implementation of the TDDP.

-j.
+i.
 Standards, Standard 5.c.(2):

-Landscaping shall be provided at the rate of one tree $(2\frac{1}{2}$ -inch caliper) and three shrubs (24-inch height) per 10 linear feet of parking façade (page 164).
+Landscaping shall be provided at the rate of one tree ( $2\frac{1}{2}$ -inch caliper) and three shrubs (24-inch height) per 10 linear feet of parking façade (page 164).

 The parking structure contains narrow frontage along Pennsy Drive, where an entrance is provided, and Cobb Road.
-The approved landscape plan shows landscaping buffering the parking structure from Pennsy Drive and Cobb Road.
+The submitted landscape plan shows landscaping is proposed to buffer the parking structure from Pennsy Drive and Cobb Road.
 No on-site landscaping is provided to buffer the parking structure from US 50 because it is designed along the southern property line shared with US 50, without setback.
 However, there is existing vegetation within the US 50 right-of-way, buffering the travel lanes from the subject property.
-Given the configuration of Parcels 11-15 to accommodate five buildings and the height of the parking structure, the Planning Board finds that this modification will not substantially impair implementation of the TDDP, and approves this request.
+Given the configuration of Parcels 11-15 to accommodate five buildings and the height of the parking structure, staff find that this modification will not substantially impair implementation of the TDDP, and recommend approval of this request.
 However, a condition is included herein, requiring the applicant to provide details of the parking structure façade that faces US 50, to ensure less visual impact on US 50.

-k.
+j.
 Off-Street Parking, Standard 1: